 To enable the delivery of key aspects of our Vision we will continue working with the community through the Neighbourhood Development Plan Steering Group.
-We are aiming for the plan to be approved through a referendum in May 2024.
+We are aiming for the plan to be approved through a referendum in July 2024.

 The proposed plan provides the framework and direction to facilitate the delivery of much needed new housing and employment within Torpoint.
-The draft plan will go to a full and inclusive community consultation in June 2023, to ensure it remains current.
+The Regulation 14 Consultation of the draft plan concluded in November 2023, to ensure it remains current.